giantswarm/releases/announcements/move-to-cluster-api.md

 In 2017, due to lack of better alternatives, Giant Swarm decided to build their product based on their own implementation of automation, tools, and operators.
 This allowed Giant Swarm to provide a stable and easy-to-use product which you are currently using to manager your Kubernetes clusters.
 Although this solution was ideal for a long time it has it's downsides:
 - You have limited control over configuration of individual parts of the infrastructure.
 The product is not flexible enough and sometimes doesn't support all of your use cases.
-- Adding new functionalities is time-consuming and as Hyperscalers (Amazon, Microsoft) expand their offering it becomes increasingly difficult to keep up and make it all available to you in a timely manner.
+- Adding new functionalities is time-consuming and as hyperscalers (Amazon, Microsoft) expand their offering it becomes increasingly difficult to keep up and make it all available to you in a timely manner.
 - Your cluster management is limited to what Giant Swarm tooling enables and there are no available alternatives.
 - Although Giant Swarm provides pure Vanilla Kubernetes clusters, it is currently not possible to move the workload clusters and have them managed by another product without migration.